BY Cara Ameer a broker associate and global luxury agent. You can follow her on Facebook or Twitter.

 A Smoother transaction, faster closing

 All parties want a purchase and sale process that is free of hitches and can close within a reasonable period of time.
-By getting a pre-listing inspection, the risk of the unknown is eliminated and the parties will enter a negotiation feeling confident and empowered.
+Getting a pre-listing inspection eliminates the risk of the unknown, and the parties will enter a negotiation feeling confident and empowered.

 If a seller is unable or does not wish to take on repairs, the property can be priced accordingly.

-At the same time, if a seller has replaced a big-ticket item, like a roof or HVAC, it might help the home sell faster as the buyer may be willing to make an offer and pay a higher price because of it.
+At the same time, if a seller has replaced a big-ticket item, like a roof or HVAC, it might help the home sell faster as the buyer may be willing to make an offer and pay a higher price.

-A significant portion of time that is normally eaten up by the inspection period and all of the back and forth trying to resolve repairs is reduced since everyone is aware of the issues and has a handle on what will or will not be done.
+A significant portion of time normally eaten up by the inspection period and all of the back-and-forth trying to resolve repairs is reduced since everyone is aware of the issues and has a handle on what will or will not be done.

 -